Easy, Creative, Smartphone Video Marketing Ideas For Artists

 “People buy from artists they know and like,” said Emmy award-winning producer and artist Gina Rubinstein.

 “If my friend (who knows exactly what I like) sends me a video of your art, and I actually see you making it and hear your voice, I feel like I know you.

 I would quickly begin to like and trust you and want to take a piece of you home with me.”

-Why not give everyone a pain-free way to get to know you?
+You’re adorable and a probably a great artist — so why not give everyone a pain-free way to get to know you?

 ‘Well,’ you say.

 ‘I just don’t happen to have a dream team of video scriptwriters tied up in my basement.’